slviajero/tinybasic/MANUAL.md

 ### Multidim and String Array capability

-If BASIC is compiled with the HASMULTIDIM option, arrays can be twodimensional.
+If BASIC is compiled with the HASMULTIDIM option, arrays can be two-dimensional.
 Example:

 DIM A(8,9)